Aban Palace

 The Aban was a stone structure that served as a palace for the Asantehene and played the other function of displaying his craft collection.
 It was constructed in 1822 as a project of Asantehene Osei Bonsu, with the stones and labor provided by the Dutch at Elmina.
-The palace was destroyed in 1874 during the British invasion and its remains were used to construct a British fort in the late 19th century.
+The palace was destroyed in 1874 during the British invasion and destruction of Kumasi, its remains were used to construct a British fort in the late 19th century.

 History

 The Aban Palace was completed in 1822 by Osei Bonsu.
 According to Wilks, the project was influenced by the British museum.
 The major sections of the palace served to display the Asantehene's collection of arts and crafts whiles one part housed the wine store.
 The Aban was situated north in Kumasi.
 Osei Kwadwo was the first Asantehene to express interest in the construction of a personal residence in the form of a palace.
 During the war against Gyaman from 1818-19, Osei Bonsu had the interest of constructing a personal residence.
 In 1817, Thomas Edward Bowdich noted that all the captains were made to provide a significant amount from the public treasury for "adorning or enlarging his house."
 Bonsu was intrigued with English architecture although his model for the palace followed an intricate design of Ashanti architectural features.
 In 1820, Joseph Dupuis witnessed the "castle" under construction.
-According to scholar Prussin, the construction method described by Dupuis followed the Ashanti wattle technology despite the Asantehene's interest to imitate a European model.
 The Dutch at Elmina provided the stones and labour.
 This labour included the Fante.
 Osei Bonsu justified the use of this labour force by stating "Asantees are fools at work; they can only fight."
 The building was completed in 1822.

 In 1841 during a visit to the Aban, Thomas Birch Freeman documented that;

 We entered a court yard, ascended a flight of stone steps, and passed through an ante-room into a small hall, in which were tastefully arranged on tables thirty-one gold-handled swords.
 In the same room were several of the King's calabashes, overlaid with gold, out of which he drinks palm-wine.
 Passing into another room, we found the King seated in company with Osai Kujoh, and attended by Apoko, and other linguists.
 On tables in different part of the room various articles manufactured in glass were arranged, such candle-shades, beautifully cut glass tumblers, wine-glasses, etc., time-pieces, covered with glass-shedes, etc.; and almost every piece was decorated with golden ornaments of various descriptions (Note: Perrot provides Freeman's description in full.)...